Skiing Ability: (Level)

 Includes:

-All group gear including tents, stove, cooking equipment, 1 dinner, water jugs, guide's auxillary & emergency gear and transportation expense.
+All group gear including tents, stove, cooking equipment, 1 dinner, water jugs, guide's auxiliary & emergency gear and transportation expense.

 Does not include: